LGBTQ literature in the Dutch-language area: Interbellum

-Lesbian Maria Nys, later Mrs. Aldous Huxley, left Belgium before moving into literary circles like the Bloomsbury Group.
-Her contributions to literature are limited; the best known is her tampering with the text of Lady Chatterley's Lover, which led its author, D. H. Lawrence, to be discontented with the first print of that work.
+Maria Nys, a Belgian wartime refugee, moved in English literary circles such as the Bloomsbury Group and became Mrs. Aldous Huxley.
+A lesbian, her contributions to literature are limited; the best known is her tampering with the text of Lady Chatterley's Lover, which led its author, D. H. Lawrence, to be discontented with the first printing of that work.

-During his Berlin period (1918—21) Belgian avant-garde poet Paul van Ostaijen wrote homoerotic letters, and would have experimented with gay sex.
+During his Berlin period (1918–21), Belgian avant-garde poet Paul van Ostaijen wrote homoerotic letters, and may have experimented with gay sex.